B3N101/B3N101/README.md

 I am a Developer and Student <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> in Concord, MA at Middlesex School
 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications mainly retaining to my educational institution.

-- I am currently working on both VSCODE and NEOVIM on MACOS
+- I am currently working on both VSCODE and NEOVIM on MACOS (with copilot)

-- Big Copilot user - 10x baby

 - :seedling: Working on schoolwork and projects